Luinen/Battleship/README.md

 ## Bugs
 - Solved Bugs
-  - The AI choose the same location and started the game with only 3 or 4 ships.
+  - The AI chose the same location and started the game with only 3 or 4 ships.
+  - It was possible if the user fired the same spot in the previous rounds.
+  - The user was able to use numbers in the tutorial and caused an error.
 - Unsolved Bugs
+  - Unfortunately, I used Heroku and deployed my project, but I couldn't type anything on that site after that.
+I tried incognito mode, firefox and chrome, but nothing changed.
+It freezes all the time.
+I spent 2,5 hours with tutor assistance, they tried many things, but they didn't find the solution.
+I also want to thank you from here.
   - If the users enter nothing when they want to shoot, an error message pop up.

 ## Deployment